 Check out our private motorbike tours with professional local guides

-Although there are other flowers that are more beautiful and aromatic than the lotus, the flower of the lotus was chosen to be the Buddha's altar because of its philosophic meanings relating to the elegance and good behaviors of human beings that Buddha tried to teach.
+Although other flowers are more beautiful and aromatic than the lotus, the flower of the lotus was chosen to be the Buddha's altar because of its philosophic meanings relating to the elegance and good behaviors of human beings that Buddha tried to teach.

-Firstly, the lotus' growing periods can be understood as a representative of five characters, purity, cleansing, demureness, intactness, and perseverance.
+Firstly, the lotus' growing periods can be understood as a representative of five characteristics, purity, cleansing, demureness, intactness, and perseverance.
 The lotus grows from dark marshes and tries to get above water surfaces to receive sunlight and fresh air, but it is not stained by dirty mud (purity).
-When fully grown, it purified the water around it (cleansing).
-Besides, the lotus lets off an elegant, light, and not too strong fragrant (demureness).
-During its entire life, no insects take the lotus nectar although the lotus flower is beautiful and has a fragrant scent (intactness).
+When fully grown, it purifies the water around it (cleansing).
+Besides, the lotus lets off an elegant, light, and mild fragrance (demureness).
+During its entire life, no insects take the lotus nectar, although the lotus flower is beautiful and has a fragrant scent (intactness).
 And despite the hard conditions of its development, the lotus still blooms into gorgeous flowers on the lakes (endurance).
 These are the deep messages which Buddhists recognized all through the picture of a lotus.

 The picture of the lotus is also similar to the yin and yang philosophy.
 The flowers bloom entirely above the water, which is yang, while the rest of it underwater is a representation of yin.
 With this, the lotus as a whole is a perfect combination of yin and yang, of the sky and the earth.

 The Buddha's statue is often placed on top of a lotus flower

 The lotus pond at the Ho Chi Minh Museum in Ho Chi Minh City